Kristof-nl/Alco_taxi/README.md

 # Alco_taxi

-Webshop where can you order alcohol.
+The webshop where you can  order alcohol.

 Check live demo: https://alco-taxi.herokuapp.com/